 Windows 10: Release date, specs & pricing

-Windows 10 release (as a technical preview) has now arrived.
-We take a look at what Microsoft has in store for its OS users
+As new Windows 10 pricing information drops, we take a look at what Microsoft has in store for its OS users

 - Release date of Windows 10 expected to be sometime late 2015